demisto/content-docs/docs/contributing/conventions.md

 - Once you have pushed all requested changes, please ask for a new review by navigating to Reviewers section in the right sidebar in GitHub and click the ⭯ icon next to the reviewer's name.

+- **Recommendation**: If the branch you'll be using as the basis for the Pull Request includes more than 50 of commits, make sure to `squash` all commits into a single commit before creating the Pull Request.
+It makes the `git` history cleaner and easier for us to review it this way.

+    Here's a little snippet to perform a squash merge after consolidating 122 commits into one:

+    ```bash
+    COMMITS=122

+    git reset --hard HEAD~$COMMITS

+    git merge --squash HEAD@{1}

+    git commit -m "squash last $COMMITS into one"
+    ```

+    Alternatively, you can use a specific commit to squash from:

+    ```bash
+    COMMIT_HASH=0d1ddfc42

+    git reset --hard $COMMIT_HASH

+    git merge --squash HEAD@{1}

+    git commit -m "squash from $COMMIT_HASH into one"
+    ```

 ## The Build Process